 Throughout the day, your body switches off between a state of “rest and digest” (parasympathetic response) and “fight or flight” (sympathetic response).
 These systems prepare your body for more intense periods of activity or arousal and, alternatively, allow the body to return to a relaxed state known as homeostasis.

 After a spinal cord injury (typically at level T6 and higher), people are at risk for experiencing autonomic dysreflexia.
-This is when the body overreacts when it encounters noxious stimuli to areas below your level of injury.
+This occurs when the body overreacts after encountering noxious, or harmful, stimuli to areas below the level of injury.

 Can Vagus Nerve Stimulation Promote Spinal Cord Injury Recovery?